Falcon City of Wonders: Amenities

-Community Center: Medical Center, Nursery, Hyper Market, Retail Outlets, Food Court and a Mosque with a large parking space.

-Community Club: Tennis Courts, Swimming Pool, Kids Playing Area, Library, Ladies’ Salon & Spa, Men's Spa, External Seating Area, Administration Room, Main Entrance Hall, Mini Mart, Restaurant, Squash Court, GYM, Basket Ball Court, Landscaped Gardens, Car Parking, Guard Room and Space for Pocket Substation.
+Community Center, Medical Center, Nursery, Hyper Market, Retail Outlets, Food Court and a Mosque with a large parking space.
+Community Club, Tennis Courts, Swimming Pool, Kids Playing Area, Library, Ladies’ Salon & Spa, Men's Spa, External Seating Area, Administration Room, Main Entrance Hall, Mini Mart, Restaurant, Squash Court, Gymnasium, Basket Ball Court, Landscaped Gardens, Car Parking, Guard Room and Space for Pocket Substation.

-Dueiffel Tower Dubai
+Eiffel Tower Dubai

-Inspired by the Eiffel Tower in Paris, FCW is developing 'Dueiffel Tower Dubai' which will be a replica of the Eiffel Tower, encircled by Falcon Elysees to give a French lifestyle in Dubai.
+Inspired by the Eiffel Tower in Paris, FCW is developing 'Dueiffel Tower Dubai' which will be a replica of the Eiffel Tower, encircled by Falcon Elysee's to give a French lifestyle in Dubai.

 Pyramid's Park

-Inspired by the Pyramids in Egypt, The Pyramid's Park consists of three pyramids; Dubai Grand Pyramid, Medium Pyramid and Small Pyramid, each of which is named after a star's name combined with the abbreviation SAAM.
+Inspired by the Pyramids of Egypt, The Pyramid's Park consists of three pyramids - Dubai Grand Pyramid, Medium Pyramid and Small Pyramid, each of which is named after a star's name combined with the abbreviation SAAM.
 Dubai Grand Pyramid is named SAAMAntares after one of the most gigantic stars; Antares.
-The Medium Pyramid to be named after the present North Pole star Polaris to become SAAMPolaris, while the Small Pyramid will be called SAAMVega pointing to the future North Pole star Vega.
+The Meidum Pyramid to be named after the present North Pole star Polaris to become SAAM Polaris, while the Small Pyramid will be called SAAM Vega pointing to the future North Pole star Vega.

 The axis rotates every 26,000 years, the North Star changes accordingly, and almost 12,000 years from now it will be Vega; the Future North Pole Star that will be pointed at by FCW Small Pyramid.

-Dubai Grand Pyramid SAAMAntares will consist of 35 floors.
+Dubai Grand Pyramid, "SAAMAntares" will consist of 35 floors.
 It will feature modern apartments and offices with the finest finishes.
-The Medium Pyramid SAAMPolaris is a 20-storey mixed-use development that offers residential, commercial, hospitality and leisure services.
+The Medium Pyramid "SAAMPolaris" is a 20-storey mixed-use development that offers residential, commercial, hospitality and leisure services.
 It includes hotel apartments of studios, one and two bedroom units.
 The Small Pyramid SAAMVega will host commercial services.
 It composes of 9 floors that feature business centers, apartments and offices.

 Taj Arabia

-Taj Arabia is inspired by the Taj Mahal in India.
-Planned as a replica of the Taj Mahal featuring more than 300 rooms, Taj Arabia is a luxury 6-star hotel that is designed to be the wedding destination of the world.
+Taj Arabia is inspired from the Taj Mahal in India.
+It is planned to be an actual replication of Taj Mahal and feature over 300 rooms.
+Taj Arabia is a luxury 6-star hotel that is designed to be the wedding destination of the world.

 Leaning Tower of Dubai

 The Leaning Tower of Dubai is planned to be a replica of and inspired by the Leaning Tower of Pisa in Italy.
 It features spacious and hotel apartments located at the center of the Town of Venice, where it is surrounded by retail shops and various restaurants.

 Town Of Venice

-Inspired by the town of Venice in Italy, Falcon City's waterfront which features gondola rides, outdoor restaurants and cafes.
-Town of Venice includes retail outlets and residences of an Italian theme.
+Inspired by Venice in Italy, Falcon City's waterfront featuring Gondola rides, Outdoor Restaurants & Cafes.
+Town of Venice includes Retail Outlets & Residences of an Italian theme.

-Dubai Great Wall
+Great Wall of Dubai

-Inspired by the Great Wall of China, Higher than a 3-storey building and stretching from one side of Falcon Fun City to the other, Dubai Great Wall will act as a jogging track that is 4.25 times bigger than the Olympic running track.
+Inspired by the Great Wall of China, Higher than a 3-storey building and stretching from one side of Falcon Fun City to the other, the Great Wall of Dubai will act as a jogging track that is 4.25 times bigger than the Olympic running track.